Downtown Eastside: Addiction and mental illness

 The DTES population suffers very high rates of mental illness and addiction.
 In 2007, Vancouver Coastal Health estimated that 2,100 DTES residents "exhibit behaviour that is outside the norm" and require more support in the areas of health and addiction services.
 According to the Vancouver Police Department (VPD) in 2008, up to 500 of these individuals were "chronically mentally ill with disabling addictions, extreme behaviours, no permanent housing and regular police contact."
 As of 2009, the DTES was home to an estimated 1,800 to 3,600 individuals who were considered to be at "extremely high health risk" due to severe addiction or mental illness, equivalent to 60% of the population in this category for the 1 million people in the Vancouver Coastal Health region.

 A 2013 study of SRO tenants in the greater DTES found that 95.2% had some form of substance dependence, and 74.4% had a mental illness, including 47.4% with psychosis.
 Only one-third of individuals with psychosis received treatment, and among those with concurrent addiction, the proportion receiving treatment was even lower.
 A 2016 study of the 323 most chronic offenders in the DTES found that 99% had at least one mental disorder, and more than 80% also had substance abuse issues.
 Between 60% and 70% of mentally ill patients treated at St. Paul's Hospital, the hospital closest to the DTES, are estimated to have multiple addictions.
 Possible explanations for the high level of co-occurrence between addiction and mental illness in the DTES include the vulnerability of the mentally ill to drug dealers and a recent rise in crystal methamphetamine use, which can cause permanent psychosis.

+The Downtown Eastside has served as the first area in Canada to host a variety of harm reduction initiatives, including supervised injection and prescription opioids.
+Insite, Canada's first supervised injection facility, opened at 139 East Hastings Street in 2003.
+The country's first prescription heroin program began at Crosstown Clinic for a select group of patients on a trial basis in 2005.
+And supportive housing organizations began integrating low-threshold "overdose prevention sites" -- where tenants could use drugs under staff supervision -- into their buildings in 2017.
+Consequently, cities across the U.S. and beyond often look to the Downtown Eastside as a model of progressive public health policy, and send their own civil servants to visit the community to learn about programs such as Insite.